An active instance of the payment service block will contain the following objects:

 corresponding to a single transaction are executed on an

-object. (e.g. if someone creates an
+PaymentTransaction object. (e.g. if someone creates an

-object, invokes pay()
+PaymentTransaction object, invokes pay() on it and

 then attempts to make another invocation of a purse service on the same object, the